Environmental impacts of harvesting forests

 - setbacks to protect waterways and significant natural areas

-- wilding tree risk control (if you are changing species)
+- wilding tree risk control

 - mechanical land preparation.